ZhuangLab/storm-analysis/doc/source/parameters.rst

   should allow the separation of closer peaks at the expense of running time and (probably) speed of convergence.

-Peak fitting.

-* **threshold** - This is basically the same as the minimum height parameter for peak finding in Insight3.
-You should use a number roughly equal to the value of the brightest pixel (minus the CCD baseline) in the dimmest peak that you want to keep.
-To some extent this is redundant with the FISTA threshold parameter.
-  If you set it much lower than the equivalent FISTA value then it won't make much difference.
-If you set it higher it can remove some of the noise peaks that make it through the FISTA step.

-* **sigma** - If there are two peaks closer than this value after fitting the dimmer one will be removed.
-Units are in pixels.

 Rolling Ball background removal.
 If these are set then this mode of background estimation will be used (instead of the wavelet based approach below).